sunfounder/kepler-kit/docs/source/video_course/lesson21.rst

     👉 Ready to explore and create with us?
 Click [|link_sf_facebook|] and join today!

-lesson 21:  Temperature and Humidity Measurements with Toggle Switch
+Lesson 21:  Temperature and Humidity Measurements with Toggle Switch
 =============================================================================

 This tutorial covers adding a toggle push button to switch between temperature readings in Fahrenheit and Celsius using the DHT11 sensor with the Raspberry Pi Pico W: